Jacqueline Susann: Television career

 From 1948 to 1950, Susann appeared on The Morey Amsterdam Show, a comedy series (telecast first on CBS, then on DuMont), in which she played Lola (later Jackie) the Cigarette Girl to Amsterdam's nightclub emcee.
 In 1951, she hosted Jacqueline Susann's Open Door (DuMont), the premise of which was to help people—most of whom had experienced hardships—find jobs.
 She appeared in such series as Danger (CBS), Studio One (CBS), and Suspense (CBS), but found herself typecast: "I got cast as what I looked like—a glamorous divorcée who gets stabbed or strangled."
 In the summer of 1956, she appeared in NBC's revival of the panel show This Is Show Business, which was produced by her husband.

 In addition to her acting and hosting work, Susann did commercials.
 In 1955, she became spokesperson for the Schiffli Lace and Embroidery Institute.
-Over the next six years, she wrote, produced, and starred in commercials which aired during such shows as New York's local Night Beat (DuMont's WABN), with Mike Wallace, and then nationally on such shows as The Mike Wallace Interview (ABC) and The Ben Hecht Show (ABC).
+Over the next six years, she wrote, produced, and starred in commercials that aired during such shows as New York's local Night Beat (DuMont's WABN), with Mike Wallace, and then nationally on such shows as The Mike Wallace Interview (ABC) and The Ben Hecht Show (ABC).
 Sometimes she was joined on the air by her poodle, Josephine.
-Susann energetically promoted the product, and made personal appearances on its behalf.
+Susann energetically promoted the product and made personal appearances on its behalf.
 One night in the early 1960s, as she was leaving a New York restaurant, Susann heard someone shout, "There's the Schiffli girl!"
 Susann, realizing that 25 years of hard work had culminated only in recognition as the "Schiffli girl," was discouraged.
 She later appeared in a 1971 episode of the crime drama Mannix ("The Crime That Wasn't", airdate January 29, 1971).